GentleBens/keeptrack-gentlebens/README.md

 - Contacts List

+- 2 page navigation

 Author: Stacy Burris

-- Created to track daily traffic
+- Created to track daily traffic and make for an easy platform for communication from all staff

 Technologies:

+- React
 - React Native
 - Redux
+- Expo

 Links & References: